MarcusZeal/mystara-isle-canon/content/04 - Systems and Rules/Systems/Ophiocordyceps Unilateralis Infection.md

 #### Overview

-You've has been infected with a deadly virus that will kill him in 2 hours (IRL Time) if not cured.
+You've has been infected with a deadly virus that will kill you in 2 hours (IRL Time) if not cured.
 Every 10 minutes, roll a dice to determine the virus's progression and apply the corresponding effects.
 The effects will gradually worsen, causing you to become more sluggish and impairing his abilities.

 #### Infection Stages and Effects